 Good evening friends!
 If you follow us on social media, you know that we spent our weekend in Nashville as a bit of a “baby moon” before our son, Roman, arrives to meet us in September.
 As part of our blog, we want to do a thorough review of all of our trips in case you all decide it sounds like something you’d like to do in the future!
-In this post, we’re going to go over what all we did, what we enjoyed, and what we would change for next time.
+In this post, we’re going to go over what we did, what we enjoyed, and what we would change for next time.
 Without further ado, let’s get into it!

 During our visit to Nashville, we stayed in the Niido apartment complex (extremely AirBnB friendly), just a couple blocks from Broadway Avenue (for our foreign friends, this is the main area that Nashville is famous for).
-We use AirBnb for almost all of our travels nowadays, so it was a very good fit for us that the Niido building literally said “Powered by AirBnb” (I’m assuming AirBnB has some sort of ownership stake) on the side of it.
-Everything access related, from entering the parking garage to unlocking/locking your room, was done through Latch, and app that allows you to open doors and elevators through Bluetooth.
-This is extremely convenient for both owners and visitors, as there’s no need for a lengthy check-in, etc. The other thing that makes this attractive for renters is the fact that the complex will clean the room for you if you’re renting it out on AirBnb.
+We use Airbnb for almost all of our travels nowadays, so it was a very good fit for us that the Niido building literally said “Powered by Airbnb” (I’m assuming AirBnB has some sort of ownership stake) on the side of it.
+Everything access related, from entering the parking garage to unlocking/locking your room, was done through Latch, an app that allows you to open doors and elevators through Bluetooth.
+This is extremely convenient for both owners and visitors, as there’s no need for a lengthy check-in, etc. The other thing that makes this attractive for renters is the fact that the complex will clean the room for you if you’re renting it out on Airbnb.
 We’re now actually exploring the possibility of renting one of these apartments for that very reason.

-Because this apartment actually has a resident (who is currently residing in another state), we won’t post any pictures for privacy sake, but the apartment was about 800 square feet, extremely clean, and simply yet beautifully decorated.
-It was a one bedroom and one bathroom apartment, so perfect for what we needed for the weekend.
+Because this apartment actually has a resident (who is currently residing in another state), we won’t post any pictures for privacy’s sake, but the apartment was about 800 square feet, extremely clean, and simple yet beautifully decorated.
+It was a one-bedroom and one-bathroom apartment, so perfect for what we needed for the weekend.
 Not only was the apartment extremely attractive, but its proximity to the center of downtown really excited us.
 We will definitely be checking Niido first when looking at future trips to Nashville.
 The last thing we’ll mention about the accommodations is the price.
 For this particular trip, we paid just about $70 per night, which is INCREDIBLE for the location and cleanliness of this place; however, this is mainly due to the fact that travel is low right now, and the pricing during other parts of the year are over $200 per night.
 I still think the place was beautiful, but we may have done some more research for other places had it been at that price point for the time being.
 All in all, our accommodations get an A!

-Most of you know that I (Madison), and a major foodie, so along with our activities, we’re going to include some of the restaurants we ate at, and which ones we would recommend to you!
+Most of you know that I (Madison), am a major foodie, so along with our activities, we’re going to include some of the restaurants we ate at, and which ones we would recommend to you!

 After we arrived at our room and rested for about an hour, we went to a local restaurant/bar called the Listening Room, where each night, a musician has a private concert for what I’m guessing would be a couple hundred people.
 With social distancing guidelines and caps on how many people can be in one space, I’d say there were probably 50 people there, all at tables that were well over 6 feet apart.
 The music was amazing, and I’d invite you to check the artists out on YouTube if you’re able!
 Their names are Nick Wayne and Hannah Ellis if you’re interested.
 While the house lager was a great beer at the Listening Room, we went for something a little lighter to eat.
 We shared a small order of chicken wings and a small order of fries (I said “lighter,” not “light”).
 The fries were very good, but I do think the wings were pretty underwhelming.
 Granted, I think the main allure of this place is the live music, but I would definitely order something different next time.
 After that, we walked over to Broadway Ave. and found a great little dessert shop called Legendairy Milkshake Bar.
 To give you some perspective, their milkshakes are $14 dollars and are 16 oz, so I’d recommend you go here well after you’ve already had dinner!
 Our milkshakes were delicious, but neither of us finished half!
 After drowning ourselves in pure, sugar heaven, we walked back to our room and called it a night.